patrickfrey/mewa/doc/glossary.md

 # Glossary

 # Name _Mewa_
 Polish name for seagull.
 It's difficult to find short memorizable names.
-I stick to names of birds in the polish language without non ascii characters.
+I got stuck to names of birds in the polish language without non ASCII characters.

 ## Type System
 A set of term rewrite rules to reduce structures of types to types and in this process construct a program that represents this structure.